 The Pennsylvania Coalition Against Rape (PCAR), the oldest anti-rape coalition in the United States, reported that women are six times more likely than men to be victims of elder sexual abuse.
 According to PCAR, approximately 30 percent of victims of elder sexual abuse over 65 years of age report their abuse to authorities.

 PCAR also reported that nearly 83 percent of victims of elder sexual abuse reside in an institutional care center such as a nursing home, approximately 27 percent of cases of elder sexual abuse occurred in either the elder’s own home or in the perpetrator’s home, and about 80 percent of cases involved perpetrators being the caregivers for the elders.
 The National Elder Abuse Incidence Study also found that about 67 percent of sexual abusers were family members.

 If you think or know that your loved one has been the victim of sexual abuse at a nursing home in Oklahoma City, it is in your best interest to immediately seek legal representation.
 An experienced nursing home abuse lawyer will know how to handle your case and help you get justice.

 Abel Law Firm proudly represents clients in Oklahoma City and surrounding areas of Oklahoma.
-Call (405) 239-7046 or contact us online to have our Oklahoma nursing home abuse lawyers review your case and discuss all of your legal options during a free consultation.
+Call (405) 239-7046 or contact us online to have our Oklahoma nursing home abuse lawyers review your case and discuss your legal options during a free consultation.